thatcherfreeman/utility-dctls/README.md

 ---

 ### Color Generator DCTL
 Generates the specified RGB value across the whole frame.
-Also allows you to bypass certain channels via the "Pass-through" checkboxes.
-Updated 2025-01-13 for Resolve 19.1
+Also allows you to bypass certain channels via the "Pass-through" checkboxes. **Updated 2025-01-13, it now requires Resolve 19.1 or later.**

 #### DCTL Parameters
 **Red/Green/Blue/Alpha**: the Red/Green/Blue value that will be returned.